kswang2400/data-struct/README.md

 #### ::find_parent(child_idx)

 Similary to ::find_children, we can find a child's parent by solving for parent_idx.

-In Ruby, since division of two integers are rounded down to the nearest integer, unles specified, we do not have to solve for the case of a child being the left child or the right child:

 ```ruby
   parent_idx = (child_idx - 1) / 2